 In all of Han’s interviews, there was just one example of a trade union official actually taking the lead in defending his members’ interests.
 In March 2014, Huang Xingguo, the union chairman at the Walmart store in the central city of Changde took on the world’s largest retailer in a protracted battle over the compensation to be paid to employees following the closure of the store.
 Although, the battle was ultimately unsuccessful, the Changde Walmart workers and their union leader laid the ground work for increased worker activism in Walmart’s Chinese stores the following year.

 Han Dongfang continues to broadcast three times a week on RFA.
 To listen to Han’s interviews, as and when they are broadcast, go to the 劳工通讯 section of RFA’s Mandarin website 自由亚洲电台普通话.
 The 劳工通讯 archive page lists interviews dating back to 2004, most of which can still be listened to online.

 Although CLB no longer summarizes Han’s interviews, we have created a wide variety of new platforms and channels for China’s workers to get their voices heard.
-CLB's Strike Map, for example, records strikes and worker protests as they happen across China and the CLB website features regular profiles of workers leaders and labour activists - as told in their own words.
-In addition, CLB will continue to promote some of the important cases highlighted by Han’s RFA interviews in our Labour Rights Litigation section.
+CLB's Strike Map records workers’ strikes and protests as they occur across China and our website and various social media platforms feature regular profiles of worker activists and role of the trade union in the reform era.